Enzyme Biotechnology in Everyday Life

-Enzymes can be applied in the first steps of the process where fat and hair are removed from the hides.
-Enzymes are also used during cleaning, and keratin and pigment removal, and to enhance the softness of the hide.
-They also help stabilize the leather during the tanning process to prevent it from rotting.
+Enzymes can be applied in the first steps where fat and hair are removed from the hides.
+They are also used during cleaning, and keratin and pigment removal, and to enhance the softness of the hide.
+Leather is also stabilized during the tanning process to prevent it from rotting when using certain enzymes.

 Plastics manufactured by traditional methods come from non-renewable hydrocarbon resources.
 They consist of long polymer molecules that are tightly bound to one another and cannot be broken down easily by decomposing microorganisms.

 Certain bacteria can produce granules of plastic within their cells.
-The genes for enzymes involved in this process have been cloned into plants which can produce the granules in their leaves.
+The genes for enzymes involved in this process have been cloned into plants that can produce the granules in their leaves.
 The cost of plant-based plastics limits their use, and they have not met with widespread consumer acceptance.

-At present, corn is a widely used source of starch, however increasing interest in bioethanol is raising concerns as corn prices rise and corn as a food supply is being threatened.
-Other plants including wheat, bamboo, or other grasses are possible candidate sources of starch for bioethanol production.
+At present, corn is a widely used source of starch; however, increasing interest in bioethanol is raising concerns as corn prices rise and corn as a food supply is being threatened.
+Other plants such as wheat, bamboo, or types of grasses are possible candidate sources of starch for bioethanol production.

 As enzymes, they have their limitations.
 They are typically only effective at moderate temperature and pH.
 Also, certain esterases might only be effective against certain types of esters, and the presence of other chemicals in the pulp can inhibit their activity.

 Scientists are always searching for new enzymes and genetic modifications of existing enzymes; to broaden their effective temperature and pH ranges and substrate capabilities.